corstian/digital-garden/_blog/2025/Impedance matching the domain library with Marten.md

 Marten is a library providing an abstraction in .NET for working with Postgres.
 While normal relational storage is one of the things it does, where Marten starts to shine is the event-sourcing mechanisms it contains.
 It allows the creation of streams, containing events.
 Then additionally it contains logic for creating projections, based on the published events.

 ## Integration
 These different concepts fit together remarkably well.
 The stream in Marten would be representative of the aggregate in the domain library.
-The events directly map to events, and the proj
+The events directly map to events, and the projection system can be used to automatically build snapshots of the aggregates; thus allowing one to inspect aggregate state without having to replay all published events.